DavidHe1127/aws-cert/solution_architect_associate/index.md

   * Understand `visibility timeout`.
   * Default visibility timeout is 30 seconds.
   * Increase it if your task takes more than 30 seconds.
-  * Maximum is 12 hours.
+  * Maximum `visibility timeout` is 12 hours.
   * Long polling doesn't return a response until a message arrives in the message queue, or the long poll times out
   * As such, long polling can save you money.
   ------------------------------------------
   #### SWF
+  * Has up to 1 year of retention period.
   * Workers are programs that interact with SWF to get tasks, process received tasks and return the results
   * Decider is a program that controls the coordination of tasks, i.e their ordering, concurrency, and scheduling according to the application logic.
+  * Starters - An application that can initiate a workflow.
+Could be your e-commerce website when placing an order or a mobile app searching for bus times.
   * **Task is only assigned once and is never duplicated**
   * task-oriented API
   * keeps track of all the tasks and events in an application